Titanium Welding Overview

 Titanium Welding Processes

-The following fusion-welding processes are used for joining titanium and titanium alloys:
+The following titanium welding processes are used for joining titanium and titanium alloys:

 - Gas-tungsten arc welding (GTAW)